 9. Supreme Court

-- Florida Supreme Court is the final authority on lawyer discipline.
-Court’s decision on guilt and the ultimate sanction imposed are final.
+- The Florida Supreme Court is the final authority on lawyer discipline.
+The court’s decision on guilt and the ultimate sanction imposed are final.

-- Supreme Court reviews consent judgments and referee decisions from disciplinary trials.
-If neither The Florida Bar’s Board of Governors nor the accused lawyer petitions for review of the referee’s report, then the Court will conduct its review of the report without briefs unless the court requests briefing.
+- The Supreme Court reviews consent judgments and referee decisions from disciplinary trials.
+If neither the BOG nor the accused lawyer petitions for review of the referee’s report, then the court will conduct its review of the report (without briefs, unless the court requests briefing).

-- Supreme Court can approve or disapprove any aspect of the report of referee, including findings of guilt or recommended sanctions
+- The Supreme Court can approve or disapprove any aspect of the report of referee, including findings of guilt or recommended sanctions.

 ENFORCEMENT: Discipline order is enforced by the Supreme Court’s contempt powers.

-- The Florida Supreme Court’s orders are enforced through the Court’s contempt powers.
-Ex: A lawyer accused of practicing law while suspended will be brought before the Court on a petition for contempt, and new discipline may be imposed.
+- The Florida Supreme Court’s orders are enforced through the court’s contempt powers.
+Example: A lawyer accused of practicing law while suspended will be brought before the court on a petition for contempt, and new discipline may be imposed.
 A disbarred lawyer who is caught practicing law may be permanently disbarred and face additional contempt sanctions.